-> Other Information
+Other Information

 - Student ID.
-All students are issued an IWS student ID which may be presented in establishments which offer student discounts on products and services, and at any libraries that may require proof of student status for check-out privileges. - O Dress Code.
+All students are issued an IWS student ID which may be presented in establishments which offer student discounts on products and services. - Dress Code.
 There is no dress code for the on-campus weeks.
 Florida is hot and humid in June and cool (sometimes even cold) in January, so students should dress accordingly.
-All of our buildings are well air-conditioned in the summer and heated in the winter.
-We recommend all students check the weather report for ZIP code 32207 prior to travel.
+All of our buildings are well airconditioned in the summer and heated in the winter.